hergin/finWELL-Apps/Documentation/Deployment.md

  Note

 The following methods can help to speed up your emulated device at the cost of using more of your computer’s resources.

 Be warned, if you increase the values too much you can risk your computer running very slowly or freezing altogether.
-It is best to implement changes incrementally to avoid drastic differences in perfor
+It is best to implement changes incrementally to avoid drastic differences in performance.

+-   Increase the amount of RAM on the emulated device

+-   Decrease the amount of resolution on the emulated device

+-   Increase the amount of cores on the emulated device the app: all of your budget categories will still be there when you return!